 o Conformity assessment of the implemented BACnet protocol for completeness according to the standard.

 o Support during the total BTL testing and certification process.

-Our certification and assessment services are provided under our accreditation according to DIN EN ISO 17025.
+Our certification and assessment services are provided under our accreditation by the German national accreditation body (Deutsche Akkreditierungsstelle, DAkkS) as a test laboratory (D-PL-14153-04-00) according to DIN EN ISO/IEC 17025.
 We thus ensure premium quality in testing, assessment and certification as well as documentation of results.